worldoptimizer/HypeDocumentLoader-for-PHP/README.md

 	}
 }

-// below here is nearly the same code as in the simpler compression above.
+// below here is nearly the same code as in the simple symbol compression above.
 Only contains some minor tweaks. for ($i = 0; $i < count($data->scenes); $i++) {
 	for ($j = 0; $j < count($data->scenes[$i]->O); $j++) {
 		$id = $data->scenes[$i]->O[$j];